-1. the organization's Annual Budget submitted with the Business Plan the organization shall provide to ACOA written confirmation of the transfer of the funds from the Investment Fund account to the Eligible Costs account within 90 days of the end of each fiscal year.
+- the organization's Annual Budget submitted with the Business Plan projects a deficit (the "Deficit") and is accepted by ACOA; - 2. the Deficit was, in fact, incurred as projected; and, - the organization shall provide to ACOA written confirmation of the transfer of the funds from the investment Fund account to the Eligible Costs account within 90 days of the end of each fiscal year.